smash64-dev/network-analyzer/README.md

 (There are example configs in the `examples` directory)
 - To change other smokeping config, edit `data/smokeping/*` after the initial setup
 - Open a command prompt / terminal in the analyzer directory
-- Reload the configuration with
+- Reload the configuration with:
 ```
 $ vagrant reload
 ```